archi-Doc/ValueLink/README.md

 Performance is the top priority.

-Although CrossLink do a little bit complex process than generic collection classes, CrossLink is faster than generic collection classes.
+Although CrossLink do a little bit complex process than generic collections, CrossLink works faster than generic collections.

-This is a benchmark with generic collection ```SortedDictionary<TKey, TValue>```.
+This is a benchmark with the generic collection ```SortedDictionary<TKey, TValue>```.
-The following code creates an instance of a collection, creates H2HClass and adds to the collection in sorted order.
+The following code creates an instance of a collection, creates a H2HClass and adds to the collection in sorted order.

 ```csharp
 var g = new SortedDictionary<int, H2HClass>();